ishivvers/TheKastShiv/readme.md

 ## The Kast Shiv ##

-This is the Isaac version of the
+This is the I.Shivvers version of the
 Flipper group's Kast/Shane reduction pipeline.

+This version of the code is designed to be used on data obtained after September 2016 with the Kast spectrograph on the Shane telescope at Lick Observatory.
+(Using the Fairchild CCD on the blue side and the Hamamatsu on the red.)

+For data obtained before that date, see v1.0 of this code.

 ### goals of this code ###

 - as automated as is reasonable
 - cuts no corners
-- does not require a complicated environment
+- does not require a complicated user environment
 - lots of documentation
+- every decision about reduction parameters is explicit
+- keeps detailed logs of actions taken during reduction
 - easy to start/stop/resume at any point in the reduction
-- secondary goal: does not require IDL

 ## Getting it running ##